 If his children and widow and others were correct all along, if Martin Luther King Jr. really was assassinated as the result of a plot involving the highest levels of the U.S. government, then a horrible conspiracy played out with precision and tragic success.

-Its presumed aim, however, "to remove Dr. King from the American scene," as U.S. Rep. John Lewis of Georgia said in the Washington Post last year, failed miserably.
+Its presumed aim, however, "to remove Dr. King from the American scene," as U.S. Rep. John Lewis of Georgia said in the Washington Post in 2018, failed miserably.
 Dr. King is as much a part of the American scene today as the ongoing struggle for equal rights, fairness, tolerance, and a better America for all.

 More than half a century after his death, everything King taught us and all that he left us to work on remain urgent, daily priorities.
 And never is that more at the fore than on Martin Luther King Jr. Day, the federal holiday signed into law in 1983 by President Ronald Reagan.